gargpankaj1988/SpringBoot/README.md

 # SpringBoot
-SpringBoot Basic in boot module
+SpringBoot Basic in boot module,
 Centralized properties in client-config and server-config module[for changing properties on fly]